Recent and Upcoming CMATH Events

 Baneful Medicine: an exhibition considering medicine during and after the Holocaust with a program in Cooper Union’s Great Hall on April 24, 2018

-The Center for Medicine after the Holocaust (CMATH) and the Fashion Institute of Technology (FIT), will sponsor Baneful Medicine, an art exhibit curated by Prof. Andrew Weinstein about medicine during and after the Holocaust at the Cooper Union (CU) in New York City from April 2 to May 11, 2018.
+The Center for Medicine after the Holocaust (CMATH) and the Fashion Institute of Technology (FIT), will sponsor Baneful Medicine, an art exhibit curated by Prof. Andrew Weinstein about medicine during and after the Holocaust at the Great Hall of Cooper Union, 7 East 7th St in New York City, from April 2 to May 11, 2018.
 On April 24, 2018 from 6-8:30 pm CU’s Great Hall will host a program including a presentation about medicine and the Holocaust by CMATH Executive Director Dr. Sheldon Rubenfeld and a panel discussion moderated by Prof. Weinstein.
-The panel will include selected artists whose artworks will be shown in the exhibition.
-For more information and to register, email firstname.lastname@example.org
+The panel will include selected artists whose exhibited works illustrate aspects of medicine before, during, and after the Holocaust.
+Some of the their works are being shown for the first time and some were previously exhibited in Prague, Budapest, and Kiev.
+Admission is free—advanced registration is not required—food and wine will be served and, for more information, email firstname.lastname@example.org

 Sunday, May 13, 2018 - Saturday, May 19, 2018